russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 How many pages is Rework and when was it published?

-Who is the author of Rework?
+Who are the authors of Rework?